 Video game adaptations are tough.
 For years, feature film takes on beloved games like Super Mario Bros. and FarCry have been the butt of jokes thanks to producers who take the title and little else from the source material.
 Even more recent, high-gloss, and faithful efforts seem to lose something in the translation.
 (See our guide to “47 Video Game Movies Ranked Worst to Best.”)

-Navigating the landscape from game mechanics to filmed entertainment is often as difficult as any mission series main character Master Chief confronts, but here are the details we know so far about Showtime’s Halo series.
+Navigating the landscape from game mechanics to filmed entertainment is often as difficult as any mission series main character Master Chief confronts, but here are the details we know so far about the Paramount+ Halo series.

-Sequels followed — five so far in the main series with a sixth, Halo Infinite, announced two weeks ago at E3 — and a surprising number of spin-offs.
+Sequels followed — six so far with the latest, Halo Infinite, finally going live this past week — and a surprising number of spin-offs.
 New characters appeared to play off against the stoic Master Chief and the spin-offs further developed the Halo universe by featuring more story-driven first-person shooters or switching to other game mechanics like Real Time Strategy.
 Books, comics, and animated series further deepened the breadth of the franchise’s universe and history.

 Since 2013, Spielberg’s Amblin Television has been involved in developing the current iteration of the Halo TV project.
 At that time, he was said to be on board as an executive producer, but it seems he will not take on any direct creative duties.
 Nonetheless, there is always the potential he will take an interest in the series, particularly as it focuses on two of his favorite topics: war and aliens.